OttieOtter

 The Window Trail

-Thursday morning, we woke at predawn to beat the heat and hike the Chisos Mountain's 5-mile Window Trail.
-At dawn, a few miles into the 45 minute drive to Chisos, a coyote carrying prey in its mouth was crossing the road in the distance ahead of us.
+On Thursday, we woke at predawn to beat the heat and hike the Chisos Mountain's 5-mile Window Trail.
+At dawn, a few miles into the 45-minute drive to Chisos, a coyote carrying prey in its mouth was crossing the road in the distance ahead of us.
 As we approached, it got spooked and vanished into the desert.

 The Window View at Chisos Mountains, Big Bend, Texas